 Dirks serves on the advisory council for the Industrial Relations Center at the University of Minnesota.
 She is a member of the Minnesota Zoo Foundation Board and the Minneapolis Human Resources Executive Council.

 Dirks graduated from Iowa State University in Ames, Iowa, with a Bachelor of Science degree in elementary education.
 She lives in Apple Valley with her husband Doug and is the mother of three sons.

-Thomas A. Dooher is the president of Education Minnesota.
+Thomas A. Dooher served as president of Education Minnesota from 2007 to 2013.
 Education Minnesota represents 70,000 teacher, education support professionals and higher education faculty members, and it is the first merged state affiliate of the American Federation of Teachers and the National Education Association.